data-integrations/wrangler/docs/directives/split-to-columns.md

 # Split to Columns

-SPLIT-TO-COLUMNS directive splits a column based on separator into multiple columns.
+The `split-to-columns` directive splits a column based on a separator into multiple columns.

 ## Syntax